Coronavirus: visiting customers in our Care and Support settings

 - comply with the local infection prevention and control measures, including (if requested) prior to entry:

 - undertaking a lateral flow COVID test upon entry to the service (care, extra care and supported living schemes)

 - mandatory hand hygiene,

 - the wearing of a face covering or use of other PPE as required

 - proceed directly to and from the apartment you are visiting and maintain social distance avoiding contact with other residents and staff

 - comply with all Coronavirus-related notices and direction signs that are displayed as you pass through the scheme

-- follow social distancing guidance with no skin-to-skin contact (hugging)
+- follow social distancing guidance with minimal contact (hand holding only).